See (TV series): Development

-Casting/preproduction
+Casting and preproduction

 A July 2018 announcement revealed that Jason Momoa and Alfre Woodard had been cast in series regular roles, followed by news that Yadira Guevara-Prip, Nesta Cooper, Sylvia Hoeks, and Archie Madekwe had joined the main cast a month later.
 On October 18, 2018, it was reported that Christian Camargo and Hera Hilmar had been cast in series regular roles.

 Before filming began, the cast — which mostly consisted of sighted actors — underwent a month of rigorous "blindness training" with blindness coach Joe Strechay.
 (Strechay was promoted to a co-producer of the show in season 2.)
 The actors — sometimes wearing sleep shades — learning how to move sightlessly and to develop their other senses, including the rudimentary ability to echolocate.
-The goal was to also avoid the usual media clichés of blindness, such as characters constantly feeling each other's faces.
+The goal was to also avoid common clichés of blindness, such as characters constantly feeling each other's faces.
 The actors were also trained by movement director Paradox Pollack.

 A few blind and low-sighted actors were cast in supporting roles, including Bree Klauser and Marilee Talkington, with the goal to increase that number in later seasons.
 Blind actor Adam Morse had a small role in season 2 as Frye, a Witchfinder serving under the character Toad.

 Oliver Rae Aleron and Spencer Prewett from Archspire appear in a cameo in the first episode.

 In January 2020, it was announced that Dave Bautista would be joining the series for season 2, playing the brother of Baba Voss.
 In February 2020, news followed that Adrian Paul would also be joining the cast, playing a character named Lord Harlan, though Tom Mison would end up taking that role.
 In October 2020, it was announced that Jason Momoa's former Stargate Atlantis castmate, Joe Flanigan, had been cast in the second season of the show in a recurring role.
 In June 2021, it was announced Eden Epstein, Tom Mison, Hoon Lee and Olivia Cheng had joined Bautista as new series regulars for the second season whilst David Hewlett and Tamara Tunie would guest star.

 In June 2022, it was announced that David Hewlett, who guest starred in the second season, was promoted to series regular for the third and final season and was joined by new series regular Michael Raymond-James whilst Trieste Kelly Dunn would guest star.